-Do you need to build, deepen or enlarge a dam, or remove an existing one?
-These works are considered to be a Water Affecting Activity (WAA) and require a permit.
+Are you wanting to build a new dam, or deepen, enlarge or remove an existing one?
+These are just some examples of water affecting activities (WAAs) that may require a permit.

-The development of a new dam can impact existing water users and the environment and must be managed in a way that balances existing and future needs.
+New dam development can impact on existing water users and the environment (water-dependent ecosystems), and must be managed in a way that balances these existing needs with those for new development.